voneiden/cq-filter/README.md

 ## Using `last` to select newly created faces

 A call to `.last(everything=False)` attempts to select newly created faces.
-When `everything = False` it will only select faces that have a normal parallel to the current workplane.
-Presumably this default behaviour is what you'd want to use to select the face(s) created by a call to `extrude` or `cutBlind`.
+When `everything = False` it will only select faces that share all their edges with other new faces.
+In other words: probably the face you'd want to focus on after some operation like extrude, cut or revolve will be selected.

 Supplying `everything = True` will select all faces that are new.

 ```python
 from cq_filter import Workplane